1. Instructor (Direct Support Professional)

 - Work collaboratively with others to maintain a productive and healthy work environment for staff and clients alike

-- This is a forty hour per week, salary position and includes:
+- This is a salary position and includes:

 - Staff supervision and quality assurance are part of the day-to-day duties